Life & General Insurance in Finland

 Life assurance can only be provided by an authorised life insurance company or a registered insurance association.
 The authorisations are granted by the FIN-FSA - Financial Supervisory Authority.
 The current database of all Finnish life assurance providers is available at the FSA site.

 Providers' contact details, websites, and types of insurance provided are detailed.
-There were 9 major Finnish providers as of January 2021.
+There were 15 Finnish providers as of 2025.

 Insurance Consumer Protection in Finland